jpiechowka/rusty-newsletter/README.md

 # Rusty Newsletter

 A simple newsletter service in Rust based on "Zero To Production In Rust" book.
-Used mainly as learning resource
+Used mainly as a learning resource.

 ## Resources